-- 27.3.1 Only registered students at the Tshwane University of Technology are assisted through the occupational support and employability skills services.
+27.3.1 Only registered students at the Tshwane University of Technology are assisted through the occupational support and employability skills services.

-- 27.3.2 The services consist of the following:
+The services consist of the following:

-- The drawing up of a comprehensive curriculum vitae (CV), portfolio or resumé
+- Compiling a comprehensive curriculum vitae (CV), portfolio or resumé

 - Employment search strategies

 - Interview and presentation skills

-- Professional ethics
+- · Professional ethics

 - Teamwork

 These sessions are presented in a workshop to accommodate up to twenty (20) students in one session.
-The students are required to return for a follow-up session so that their progress and understanding of the above may be determined.
+The students are required to return for a follow-up session so that their progress and understanding of the above can be determined.

-Interview and presentation skills are normally presented on a one-to-one basis, but in certain circumstances three (3) students are accommodated at a time.
+Interview and presentation skills are usually presented on a one-to-one basis, but in certain circumstances three (3) students are accommodated at a time.